-Another method is Speed Up Robust Features (SURF)[15].
+Another method is Speed Up Robust Features (SURF).
 The SURF method has the same principles and steps as SIFT.
-In the SURF method, the filter used is square in the process of Gaussian smoothing.
-In contrast to SIFT which uses a cascaded filter to detect invariant characteristic points, the differentiation Gaussianis calculated on a progressively scaled image.
-Then there is the method Histogram of oriented gradients (HOG).
+In the SURF method, the filter used is square in the Gaussian smoothing.
+In contrast to SIFT which uses a cascaded filter to detect invariant characteristic points, the Gaussian calculated on a progressively scaled image.
+Then there is the Histogram of oriented gradients (HOG) method.
 HOG is a form of feature descriptor in digital image processing for object detection.
-(S. Bougharriou) This technique is based on calculating the orientation of the gradient that appears on local parts of an input image.
+This technique is based on calculating the orientation of the gradient that appears on local parts of an input image.

 One other technique is the Otsu threshold.
-Otsu threshold was initially used as a method of segmentation, however Otsu threshold has been found to be used in making the representation of the content of the image, as well as texture recognition.
-The use of this Otsu threshold previously mentioned has a fairly good performance with an accuracy of up to 88% for vehicle detection.
-(C. Vertan, et al. 2017)
+The Otsu threshold was originally used as a segmentation method, but the threshold has been found to be used in capturing representations of the content of an image, as well as texture recognition.
+The use of Otsu threshold previously mentioned has a fairly good performance with an accuracy of up to 88% for vehicle detection.

 This research was conducted using the method as shown in Figure 2.
-The digital image that became the input was made in the form of a video stream which was obtained via the TCP (Transport Control Protocol Protocol)on the localhost.
-This design considers further development where by building a TCP/IP-based system, input data can be streamed via an internet connection.
+The digital image that became the input was made in the form of a video stream which was obtained via the TCP (Transport Control Protocol) protocol on localhost.
+This design considers further development where by building a TCP/IP based system, input data can be streamed via an internet connection.
 The input data to be used in this method can be via livestream from IP-based traffic cameras, as well as video data from existing databases.
-In this study, the data used are traffic datasets that are available online.
+In this study, the data used are datasets that are available online.
 The data is stored in localhost which will later be streamed as video input.

-Figure 1.
+Figure 3.
 Flowchart of vehicle detection